Five On Friday: 5 iconic Singapore dining spots we wish were still around

 With pizza toppings and pasta choices aimed closer to an Italian palate rather than an American one, Milano’s stood out from other Singapore pizzerias.

-Unfortunately, by mid-nineties, the pizza chain could not survive and some of its outlets - like the one in Holland Village - were closed down.
+Unfortunately, by the mid-90s, the pizza chain could not survive and some of its outlets - like the one in Holland Village - were closed down.
 The remaining branches were acquired by rival Domino’s Pizza.

 Oh what we would give to taste their garlic bread again!